List of Kishiryu Sentai Ryusoulger characters: Kishiryu

 The Kishiryu (騎士竜, Kishiryū) are sentient dinosaurs that were created by the Ryusoul Tribe as a countermeasure to the Druidon before being sealed within temples throughout the world.
 They can combine with each other via Ryusoul Combination (竜装合体, Ryūsō Gattai).
 Amidst the Ryusoulgers' final battle with Eras, the Kishiryu sacrifice themselves to empower the Ryusoul Calibur.
-A year later, during the events of the crossover film Mashin Sentai Kiramager vs. Ryusoulger, the main five Ryusoulgers are able to manifest KishiryuOh Five Knights through Mabushina's tears resonating with their Kiramental.
+A year later, during the events of the crossover film Mashin Sentai Kiramager vs. Ryusoulger, the primary Ryusoulgers are able to manifest KishiryuOh Five Knights through Mabushina's tears resonating with their Kiramental.